20 Most Common Medication Errors and Prevention Methods

 How to prevent it:

-Use electronic prescribing with safety checks
+• Use electronic prescribing systems with built‑in safety checks

-Have pharmacists check complex prescriptions
+• Have pharmacists review complex or unclear prescriptions

 18. Compounding Error